Find Your Perfect School

 License/Certification: License and CPR certification

-The quickest path toward a dental hygienist license is an associate degree in dental hygiene, usually a two-year to three-year program offered by community colleges and universities.
-Be sure to check their accreditation from the American Dental Association’s The Commission on Dental Accreditation.
+The quickest path toward a dental hygienist license is an associate degree in dental hygiene, usually a two-year to a three-year program offered by community colleges and universities.
+Be sure to check their accreditation from the American Dental Association’s Commission on Dental Accreditation.
 Examples include New York University, North Dakota State College of Science, and Taft College.

 The coursework includes anatomy and physiology, periodontics, and medical ethics, meaning that applicants to these programs must have a strong background in math, biology, and chemistry.
 Classroom lectures and hands-on training through clinical rotations are vital in the learning process.